fredolav/fredolav/README.md

-- Hi, I’m @fredolav, a newbie programmer from Norway.
+- Hi, I’m @fredolav, a programmer from Norway.

 - I’m currently learning to create web applications with Flask/Python.